-- All operative procedures whether inpatient, outpatient, or office-based surgery - All patients hospitalized by the candidate as the admitting physician, even if the patient is managed nonoperatively - All emergency room patients who require a procedure and therefore a procedure note - Patients with multiple operative procedures performed on different days within the case collection period.
+- All operative procedures whether inpatient, outpatient, or office-based surgery - All patients hospitalized by the candidate as the admitting physician, even if the patient is managed non-operatively - All emergency room patients who require a procedure and therefore a procedure note - Patients with multiple operative procedures performed on different days within the case collection period.
 This inclusion allows automatic cross-referencing by the computer program.
 However, hospital numbers or other identifying numbers and patient initials must be consistent for the patient with multiple procedures (e.g. if a patient is listed at more than one institution, the same identifying number must be used to identify the patient).
 Do not use the full social security number (SSN) as an identifier to protect patient confidentiality.
 For the purposes of the case list, candidates should use only the last four digits, which should allow the medical record administrator to identify and verify the cases with the patient initials - Co-Surgeon cases only if the candidate is the surgeon of record providing preoperative assessment and postoperative care to the patient - Cases performed by a resident with the candidate as responsible attending surgeon and listed on the operative record as such - Procedures for patients participating in research protocols should be entered and coded appropriately.
-Documentation must be available for proper protections for human-subject research, including Institutional Review Board (IRB) approval and patient consent to participation - Office-based surgery, e.g. skin lesion excisions, cysts, lipomas, keloid and laceration repairs, chemical peels

-Skin Resurfacing Procedures of the head and neck will be considered major under the following conditions:

-- Skin resurfacing of the head and neck using laser or chemical peel must: - include the full face - reach depths of the reticular dermis if chemical peel (35% or greater TCA or croton oil phenol peel) - reach 80 microns if ablative laser
+Documentation must be available for proper protections for human-subject research, including Institutional Review Board (IRB) approval and patient consent to participation - Procedures performed during military deployment may be entered by the candidate if applicable - Office-based surgery, e.g. skin lesion excisions, cysts, lipomas, keloid and laceration repairs, chemical peels - Skin Resurfacing Procedures of the head and neck will be considered major under the following conditions: - Skin resurfacing of the head and neck using laser or chemical peel must: - o include the full face - o reach depths of the reticular dermis if chemical peel (35% or greater TCA or croton oil phenol peel) - o reach 80 microns if ablative laser - Dermabrasion must: - treat an area of at least 20 cm2, including upper and lower lip dermabrasion - Laser treatment of congenital malformations such as hemangioma must be greater than 5 cm2 - Laser treatment of port wine stain must be greater than 100 cm2 and can be elsewhere on the body